 The day for our Breakfast Club will look a bit different than that of our regular daycare program.
 By following a more structured schedule, we are able to provide more opportunities for success through predictability.
 Each day will vary but the following is a glimpse into some of the options we have each day;

 It’s important to get some energy out early in the day so that they can then have the ability to be calm and more focused when they start their work sessions.
 We’ll play ball, tug, find it, body awareness games, and perhaps one on one time with another dog.

 During this time dogs will be worked with individually on impulse control and confidence-building games like obstacle courses, balance, fetch, tricks, recall games, find it games and more.
 Our experienced trainer will work one on one with your dog to engage their brain not just their body.
 Mentally enrichment is as important as the physical part.

 One of the skills that we find valuable is the ability for a dog to relax in our kennel area.
 During this time dogs will be offered their lunch (if it is something you usually provide) and be expected to settle quietly in their crate/kennel.

 Based on your dog abilities and threshold, they will be exposed to another dog or dogs.
 This will include things such as, walking past other dogs in the kennel room, walking with another dog or playing in the yard with another dog(s).
 While we believe that dogs do not necessarily need ‘dog friends’ to be happy, it is important for them to have the ability to be calm and not reactive towards other dogs they see or walk past.
 These sessions will always be based on safety first and the wellbeing of everyone involved.

-As new games and skills are introduced to your dog our trainer will provide you with detailed information on how you can support their learning at home.
-You will also receive regular written updates, approximately every three visits.
+As new games and skills are introduced to your dog you will be provided with information on how you can support the games at home.
+You will also receive a link to your dogs training journal and we also have a facebook group specifically for dogs in our various training programs.
 If at any time you would like to set up some time to work with our trainer and your dog, please let us know.